Farthings & halfpenny errors and omissions

 This process also removes the early stages of green verdigris but if left to long in the solution if will lighten the appearance of your coin.

-White spirit works just the same with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.
+White spirit works just the same way but with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.

 Wet cocktail stick and a magnifying is great on small areas but very time consuming on an entire coin